Version 16 of the Handbook was published on 1 April 2016. For more information, please click "History" above.

 Money held in a client account must be immediately available, even at the sacrifice of interest, unless the client otherwise instructs, or the circumstances clearly indicate otherwise.

 In the case of in-house practice, any client account should include the names of all solicitors or registered European lawyers held out on the notepaper as principals.
 The names of other employees who are solicitors or registered European lawyers may also be included if so desired.
-Any person whose name is included will have to be included on the accountant's report.

 Compliance with rule 13.1 to 13.4 ensures that clients, as well as the bank or building society, have the protection afforded by section 85 of the Solicitors Act 1974 or article 4 of the Legal Services Act 2007 (Designation as a Licensing Authority) (No. 2) Order 2011 as appropriate.